terence-yeung/used_cars/README.md

 <h1 align="center">Predicting Used Car Prices in India</h1>

-<p align="center">The aim of the project is to be able to price a used car in India that has not yet been sold based on its features and prices of other similar cars that have been sold.</p>
+<p align="center">The aim of the project is to be able to price a used car in India that has not yet been sold based on its features and prices of other similar cars that have been sold.
+Data was obtained from CarDekho - an online used car sales platform - via Kaggle.
+The dataset contains information on used cars previously sold on the website.</p>

 ## Links